alders/mythtv-stream-hls-dash/README.md

 Required configuration:

 - \$webroot – This is the root of your web server.
-- \$webuser – This is the Apache run user.
+- \$webuser – This is the web content run user.
-- \$xml – Make sure your
-  [Config.xml](https://www.mythtv.org/wiki/Config.xml) is readable by `$webuser`.
+- \$xml – Make sure your MythTV [Config.xml](https://www.mythtv.org/wiki/Config.xml) is readable by `$webuser`.
 - \$sublangpref – This array contains your preferred languages in order.